allmelo-bit-of-code/codecademy/README.md

 # bit-of-code
-My repository for exercises, drafts and learnings
+My (old) repository for exercises, drafts and learnings

 1# To-Do App
 en :: based on an exercise from the RocketSeat Starter course, I made this little To-Do app